rachelhyeon/obsession-analysis/obsession_analysis.md

-into individual short stories was that the tales were extremely brief consisting of only few pages of "female caricature", and they were all centered on the theme of how men and women use each other "to the point of abuse" [@opiate-mag].
+into individual short stories was that the tales were extremely brief consisting of only few pages of "female caricature", and they were all centered on the theme of how men and women use each other "to the point of abuse" [2].
 Other collections consisted of short stories with distinct plots and characters that warranted separation.
 In total, 92 individual short stories were separated from 7 short story publications.